antonmc/antonmc.github.io/_posts/blog/2017-08-01-packing-for-Brazil.md

 Well, my suitcase is mostly packed for Brazil, for a 5 week stay there.

-Four of those weeks will be working on an not for profit assignment.
-Surprisingly not for profit, given that my time in Brazil will be paid for by my employer, IBM!
+Four of those weeks will be working on a not for profit assignment.
+It is surprisingly not for profit, given that my [time in Brazil will be paid for by my employer, IBM!](http://www.hickory.ca/anton/2017/04/10/corporate-service-corps)

 In fact, we have been coached to be independently minded - although we represent IBM, we put ourselves in the shoes of our client, and use whatever solutions make sense, economically, technologically, strategically, from whatever vendor.